-- 6. Click one of the following buttons on the confirmation page: - To delete the files and return to the Files page, click OK. - To cancel your entries and return to the list of files in the directory, click Cancel.
+- 1. In the J-Web interface, select Manage > Files. - 2.
+In the Delete Backup JUNOS Package section, review the backup image information listed. - 3.
+To delete the backup image, click the Delete backup JUNOS package link. - 4.
+Click one of the following buttons on the confirmation page: - To delete the backup image and return to the Files page, click OK. - To cancel the deletion of the backup image and return to the Files page, click Cancel.